MIT-Informatics/PreservationSimulation/PaperDraft/ShortOutlineRBL.md

 ### Details: Variations Tested for Robustness

+- A number of simplifying assumptions have been used to reduce the sample space to manageable size.
+Most are simply choices of scale and discrete values for the many tunable parameters.
 - Vary the number of copies allocated to independent storage services.
 - Vary sector error rates for small disk errors.
 - Vary auditing strategy, from none to frequent, number of segments per cycle, and whether segment sampling is done with or without replacement.
 - Vary glitches, frequent or rare, minor or major, short or long, affecting the document error rates on single servers.
 - Vary shocks, frequent or rare, minor or major, short or long, affecting the survival rate(s) of one or more servers at a time.
 - Vary document size and error rate together: larger docs should predictably represent bigger targets for random errors.
-- Repeated simulations are performed with modest sample sizes.
-Some cases may be subsampled with much larger sample sizes for validation.
+- Each simulation cycle is repeated a number of times with different seeds for the pseudorandom number generator.
+It is initially performed with a modest sample size, approximately twenty; some cases have been sampled with much larger sample sizes for validation.
 - Simulations are performed with repeatable seeds for the pseudorandom number generator, to enable accurate replication of the experiments.
 - Document size and sector error rate scale linearly and predictably against each other: larger documents are larger targets for randomly placed errors.
 - The size of a storage shelf scales linearly and predictably with the hit/miss rate of randomly placed errors: errors on a full shelf will rarely miss an occupied area; errors on a partially occupied shelf may land in unoccupied areas.

+### What Is Not Modeled

+- Deliberate attacks on collections or parts of collections.
+- Attacks on the auditing mechanism.
+- Media or format obsolescence.
+- Operational mistakes and bad practices.
+- Partial document loss and manual repair from minor damage.
+- Characterization of individual disk drives, models, or error correction or storage technologies.
+- Operational considerations of RAID, erasure coding, or other redundancy by storage services.
+- Hardware or software failures of storage controllers.

 ### Future Work